WeblateOrg/weblate/docs/user/checks.rst

 Same plurals
 ~~~~~~~~~~~~

+*Some plural forms are translated in the same way*

 Check that fails if some plural forms are duplicated in the translation.
 In most languages they have to be different.